U.S. Senate to vote on infrastructure after bipartisan breakthrough | Politics

 U.S. Senate to vote on infrastructure after bipartisan breakthrough

-The U.S. Senate will vote on Wednesday on whether to move forward on a $1.2 trillion bipartisan infrastructure deal after negotiators have reached agreement on the major components of the package that is a key priority of President Joe Biden, lawmakers said.

-The U.S. Senate will vote on Wednesday on whether to move forward on a $1.2 trillion bipartisan infrastructure deal after negotiators have reached agreement on the major components of the package that is a key priority of President Joe Biden, lawmakers said.
-The agreement, which follows months of talks between Senate Democrats and Republicans, is expected to gain strong support from lawmakers on both sides of the party aisle.
+The U.S. Senate will vote on Wednesday on whether to move forward on a $1.2 trillion infrastructure deal after negotiators reached agreement on the major components of the package that is a key priority of President Joe Biden, lawmakers said.
+The bipartisan agreement, which follows months of talks between Senate Democrats and Republicans, is expected to gain strong support from lawmakers from both parties.

-The top Senate Democrat, Chuck Schumer, told reporters on Capitol Hill that he would call a procedural vote on Wednesday to move forward on the measure and that he believed there were enough senators in agreement to pass it.
-Republicans blocked a similar move last week, saying that the details of the deal had not yet been nailed down.
-Democratic Senator Kyrsten Sinema and Republican Senator Rob Portman, the two lead Senate negotiators, announced the agreement to reporters in the Capitol.
-Details on transit and broadband were still being finalized but lawmakers said legislative text would be completed soon.
+Democratic Senator Kyrsten Sinema and Republican Senator Rob Portman, the two lead Senate negotiators, announced the agreement separately to reporters.
+Later, the top Senate Democrat, Chuck Schumer, told reporters on Capitol Hill he would call a procedural vote on Wednesday to move forward on the measure and he believed it would pass.
+Republicans blocked a similar move last week, saying details were not nailed down.
+In the latest bill, details on transit and broadband were still being finalized but lawmakers said legislative text would be completed soon.

 Addressing a concern over funding among Republican lawmakers including Senate Minority Leader Mitch McConnell, Portman said the package is "more than paid for" and added: "We look forward to moving ahead and having a healthy debate."
-The procedural vote would simply limit debate on whether the Senate should begin considering a bipartisan infrastructure investment bill, thought to be in the range of $1.2 trillion.
+The procedural vote would simply limit debate on whether the Senate should begin considering a bipartisan infrastructure investment bill.

-BIDEN'S AGENDA The bipartisan bill, which failed a similar vote last week when major issues remained unresolved, is a key component of Biden's larger domestic policy agenda.
-Democrats plan to address the remainder with a sweeping $3.5 trillion reconciliation package that Republicans have vowed to oppose.
+BIDEN'S AGENDA The bipartisan bill is a key component of Biden's larger domestic policy agenda.
+Democratic leaders plan to address the remainder with a sweeping $3.5 trillion budget "reconciliation" package.
+Republicans have vowed to oppose that effort, and Sinema appeared lukewarm about it in remarks to a newspaper in her state on Wednesday.
+That prompted criticism from a prominent progressive House Democrat.

+Sinema told the Arizona Republic she supports starting the process for the larger deal but does not back spending $3.5 trillion, which is expected to include funding for social measures and fighting climate change.
+Her hesitancy could create problems for party leaders who need every Democratic vote for it in the evenly divided Senate.
+Representative Alexandria Ocasio-Cortez, a progressive House Democrat, blasted Sinema for opposing the larger bill and implied that could hurt the bipartisan infrastructure bill's chances in the House, where Democrats have a thin majority and progressives are passionate about the larger bill.

+"Good luck tanking your own party’s investment on childcare, climate action, and infrastructure while presuming you’ll survive a 3 vote House margin - especially after choosing to exclude members of color from negotiations and calling that a 'bipartisan accomplishment,'" Ocasio-Cortez wrote on Twitter.
+The bipartisan bill will propose $550 billion in new spending, a White House fact sheet said, down from $579 billion in a framework the negotiators sketched out several weeks ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)